-Gael Hannan is a writer, actor and public speaker who grew up with a progressive hearing loss that is now severe-to-profound.
+Gael Hannan is advocate, author and speaker who grew up with a progressive hearing loss that is now severe-to-profound.

 Fast forward to age 40.
 Expecting her first child, Gael’s hearing loss took on a new urgency.
 What if she couldn’t hear her child crying in the night?
 What if she couldn’t hear the baby burp – would it blow up?
 Who tells you these things?

 For the first time, and for answers that were beyond her own experience, Gael reached out to others with hearing loss.
 When she contacted a hearing organization, life changed again.
 With one baby step and one baby, she entered the world of hearing loss advocacy and activism.
 Hearing loss is now a passion and a career.